Eden Hashish Centre

-The memory (and perhaps a trace of the aroma) of the Eden Hashish Center lives on in the advertising posters Mr Sharma distributed.
-Extraordinary prints of Hindu gods and other subjects were embossed with the Eden name and addresses to make a unique picture that was often taken home and prized by their Hippie customers.
+The memory (if not a trace of the aroma) of the Eden Hashish Center lives on in the advertising posters Mr Sharma distributed.
+Extraordinary prints of Hindu gods and other subjects were overprinted with the Eden name and addresses.
+They were often taken home and prized by their Hippie customers.

 These rare genuine posters (many had calendars attached at the bottom) are valuable collector's items today.
 Yet there is a universial appeal in the art of the Eden Hashish Centre that should not be reserved for those few collectors who can afford them.
 Enjoy this spiritual journey, and if your quest is aided by modern-day products similar to the wares offered at the Eden Center we won't mind.

 We offer original Eden Hashish Centre posters for sale, visit our Sales Page.

 All of the pictures on this website are from calendars and posters from the Eden Hashish Centre and have printing at the bottom similar to the above example.
 Only the image is shown in the remainder of the photos to save space.

 A multi armed goddess with a lion, perhaps a form of Parvati.
 Shiva, Ganesh and I believe Ram and Vishnu are found in the smaller pictures.

 Krishna playing his flute with a jeweled cow listening.